 Lobbying our politicians on domestic issues alone will never be enough.
-We need millions upon millions of people to march for Article 25 and a UBI, without cessation – and just one spark could set off many similar demonstrations around the globe, until it becomes like a wildfire that cannot be extinguished.
+We need millions upon millions of people to march for Article 25, without cessation – and just one spark could set off many similar demonstrations around the globe, until it becomes like a wildfire that cannot be extinguished.
 We envision that such protests would be truly global like nothing that has gone before, based on one simple and benevolent cause that anyone in the world can understand.
 They would have to continue indefinitely and in massive numbers, representing a new approach to activism and movement building that is built upon the involvement of countless millions of ordinary people, simultaneously in all countries.

 In conclusion, we are facing many global challenges today and they equally need global solutions.
 We have all the technology at our fingertips to rapidly change the world, for better or worse.
 Yet we continue to rely on our governments to do the right thing on our behalf, which has left much of the public-at-large complacent to the suffering that is all around us.
 But if we could really and truly understand that the suffering of one person is also our suffering, that we cannot separate ourselves from the other, then maybe we would act differently.